 For more information and guidance on the Tier-4 (General) visa process, please visa the UKBA website.

 Please note: If you plan to study abroad in a country that requires a student visa, you will be guided through the application process by the OSA staff.
 While the Office of Study Abroad will assist participants about procedures and requirements, securing a visa is an individual responsibility, and not one that OSA or Webster University can or will assume.
 Webster University is not legally in a position to give any advice on applying for a visa.
 If you need further information, please direct your inquiries to the British Consulate that serves your region.
+Visa fees, postage fees and/or travel fees to secure a student visa in person are the responsibility of the student.

 If you need assistance with your visa application, you may seek help with a visa services company, typically for an additional fee.
 NAFSA, Association of International Educators, recommends Perry International located in Chicago.